 Plate tectonic reconstructions require to provide a present-day reference for the readers.
-While country outlines or coastlines are one of the most common features used for such visual guidance, present-day map graticules, rotated back in time provide a time-independent visual guidance.
+While country outlines or coastlines are one of the most common features used for such visual guidance, present-day map graticules, rotated back in time and cookie-cut to tectonic block outlines can provide a time-independent visual guidance.

 graticules subdirectory contains a script to generate graticule lines for reconstructions.